Logustra/wpsSemarang/README.md

-# WPS Semarang
+# WDP Semarang - frontend
-This is the repository for WPS Semarang Project
+This is the repository for WPS Semarang Project - frontend section

 ## Instructions